Ping Shan Heritage Trail: Ancestral halls

+Well

-On the trail between Yeung Hau Temple and Sheung Cheung Wai lies an old well that, according to the Tang villagers, was built by the residents of Hang Tau Tsuen more than 200 years ago and before the establishment of Sheung Cheung Wai, although the exact date of its construction cannot be traced.
+On the trail between Yeung Hau Temple and Sheung Cheung Wai, there is an old well that, according to the Tang villagers, was built by the residents of Hang Tau Tsuen more than 200 years ago, although the exact date of its construction was unknown.
 The well was once the main source of drinking water for both villages.

-11. Sheung Cheung Wai
+Sheung Cheung Wai

 Sheung Cheung Wai (上璋圍) is a walled village.
 It is one of the "Three Wais" (walled villages) of this part of Ping Shan.
 The other two are Fui Sha Wai (灰沙圍) and Kiu Tau Wai (橋頭圍).
 Built about 200 years ago by a line of the Tang Clan that branched out from nearby Hang Tau Tsuen, it is the only walled village along the Ping Shan Heritage Trail.
 The moat that once surrounded the village has been filled.

 Three of the original watchtowers have collapsed and only the lower storey of the southwest one remains, which has been converted for residential use.

-12. Shrine of the Earth God
+Shrine of the Earth God

 Not far away to the west of Sheung Cheung Wai lies a shrine dedicated to the Earth God who is known to the villagers as "She Kung".
 "She Kung" altars are commonly found in traditional Chinese villages as "She Kung" is believed to be the protector of villagers.
 "She Kung" is also known as "Pak Kung", "To Tei Kung" and "Fuk Tak Kung".
 The shrines for "She Kung" are usually simple brick structures on which pieces of stone are placed to symbolize the presence of the Deity.